robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 ### Function contracts

 I find it useful to think about functions in terms of their *contracts*.
 What offer does your function make to other code that calls it?
-How would describe it in terms of "you give me these arguments, and I'll give you back this return value" or "you give me these arguments, and I'll do X with them"?
+How would you describe it in terms of "you give me these arguments, and I'll give you back this return value" or "you give me these arguments, and I'll do X with them"?

 Some examples: